giovannicantarella/latent-genomic-factors-treatment-outcomes/README.md

 # Transdiagnostic PRS and Treatment Outcomes

-This repository contains scripts for preprocessing GWAS summary statistics, computing polygenic risk scores (PRS) using PRS-CS, and testing their association with treatment outcomes in a MDD cohort (GSRD).
+This repository contains scripts for preprocessing GWAS summary statistics, computing polygenic risk scores (PRS) using PRS-CS, preparing cohort-level datasets with PRS and covariates, and testing their association with treatment outcomes.

+The code is designed to be applied across different cohorts and can be adapted to datasets with similar structure.

 The pipeline integrates:
 - GWAS summary statistics preprocessing